GRADUATE FUNDING PACKAGE:

 Student responsibility: Once you begin your Graduate Assistantship, meet with your hiring supervisor and complete a GA workload form together.
 Submit the signed document to your home graduate program office within 20 days of the assignment.
 Any questions about entitlements, please speak to and refer to the CUPE 3903 Unit 3 collective agreement.

-**Please note that part-time students are ineligible for a funding package and Graduate Assistantships.
+**Please note that graduate students designated with a part-time status are ineligible for a funding package and Graduate Assistantships.

 Research Assistantship: Research Assistants help professors conduct their research.
 Students are encouraged to reach out to faculty who share their areas of scholarly interest to potentially secure RA funding.